aeberUW/CCCertificateCollection/pages/about.md

 ## Collection
 A collection involves taking individual works and compiling them into a collective whole work while keeping them organized as distinct and separate objects.
 A collection is _not_ an adaptation.
 This [Collection Licenses Chart](https://creativecommons.org/faq/#if-i-create-a-collection-that-includes-a-work-offered-under-a-cc-license-which-licenses-may-i-choose-for-the-collection) will help you determine what license to apply to your collection.

+**Remember** Determining the difference between a collection and an adaptation can be tricky!
+What constitutes a collection versus an adaptation may vary by jurisdiction so make sure to check your country's copyright law.

 ## Adaptation/Adapted works
 A new work that is based on pre-existing work.
 An adaptation is also sometimes called a derivative work.
 Somethings it typically considered an adaptations when the modified work creates something with sufficient new content or creativity that it itself would be copyrightable.
 This [Adapters's License Chart](https://creativecommons.org/faq/#if-i-derive-or-adapt-material-offered-under-a-creative-commons-license-which-cc-licenses-can-i-use) will help you determine which CC licenses you can use for your adaptation based on the licenses of the original work(s).